Art and Technology: A Dubious Alliance in the Digital Revolution

 Artificial Intelligence (AI): Who IS the Artist?
 Who does the Creating?

-When developed for artistic purposes, AI can produce impressive results.
+AI can produce impressive results.
 AI programs can synthesize an enormous database of photography, paintings, calligraphy, fractals, texturized light refractions, and more.
-Even more impressive is that the algorithms now include programmed randomness in their iterations, permitting them to go beyond the images in their database.
-This yields results that can differ in unpredicted and sometimes impressive ways, even when starting with the same input.
-Such differences result entirely from the program and database.
-The inclusion of this "randomness" factor is important because it keeps a degree of unpredictability in the algorithms, similar to the human process in creating art.
+Even more impressive is that the algorithms now include programmed randomness in their iterations, permitting them to go beyond the images in their database and produce something unexpected.
+This "randomness" factor is important because it keeps a degree of unpredictability in the algorithms, similar to the human process in creating art.
 When computer algorithms are used in this way, advocates refer to it as "Generative Art" or "AI Art" (https//aiartists.org).

-How much of the signature artist's own i intelligence and intent is expressed and communicated in such a product?
-This problem is mitigated if the artist is also the programmer and decision-maker regarding final output, as in Mario Klingemann's work (example shown).
+How much of the signature artist's own intelligence, feeling, and intent is expressed or communicated in such a product?
+It's up to the viewer to decide if this issue applies even when the artist is the programmer and decision-maker in AI's final output (see Mario Klingemann's work).

 Sophisticated digital (AI) artworks now sell in the high-end art market for prices that can match or exceed traditionally painted works.
-New ground is being broken in this field, but the history of computer-generated visual output with built-in randomness was evident in the 1960's.
+But it's not a new kid on the block, with the history of computer-generated visual output and built-in randomness evident in the 1960's.
+It's interesting to see how this output has changed across decades.

-Schotter (Gravel) by Georg Nees (1968) at the left starts with a row of 12 squares that gradually alters as the rows move downward (the algorithm increases in the magnitude of randomness in the rotation and location of the squares).
-Vera Molnár's (1974) computer-generated work is beside it
+Schotter (Gravel) by Georg Nees (1968) at the left starts with a row of 12 squares that gradually alters as the rows move downward (as the algorithm increases the rotation and random location of the squares).
+Vera Molnár's (1974) computer-generated work is beside it.
+Artists like Warhol did a well-known computer graphics series in the 1980's.
+The field has vastly expanded since then.

-In the 21st Century, when David Hockney's canvas paintings were the focus of multiple retrospectives worldwide, he was also enthusiastically using his iphone and ipad to sketch new digital works.
-His digital works became the focus of multiple world-wide exhibitions, some displayed via actual phones and tablets.
-Nowadays, fine-art validation comes to digital media as renowned museums worldwide, including the Whitney and MOMA in New York, add digital art to their collections.
+In the 21st Century, when David Hockney's canvas paintings were the focus of multiple retrospectives worldwide, he was also enthusiastically using his Iphone and Ipad to sketch digital works.
+His digital works became the focus of multiple world-wide exhibitions, some displayed via actual phones and tablets mounted on museum walls.
+Validation of digital media has come from renowned museums worldwide, included in collections of the Whitney and MOMA, for example.

-When I first heard the term, "non-fungible token"/NFT, I thought it was either a mushroom or a new football team.
-It's a term that has shaken up the art world and generated billions in sales in 2021 alone.
-NFT means the digital item so labelled is unique and cannot be replicated or divided (though it can be co-owned among share-holders).
-Like the original painting of Mona Lisa, an NFT can be reproduced in photographs and prints, but the original (like the original oil painting) is the unique and authentic item.
-The rights to an NFT are protected by a securely digitized certification of authenticity that tracks its ownership.
-The NFT acts as a one-of-a-kind asset that can be bought and sold on secondary markets.
-Selling an NFT means you are selling the ownership of the artwork, not the artwork itself, which may have exact digital duplicates.
+When I first heard the term, "non-fungible token"/NFT, I thought it was a mushroom or new football team.
+It's a term that has shaken up the art world and generated billions in sales.
+NFT means any digital item (visual art, music, video characters, social media posts) so labelled is unique and cannot be replicated (though it can be co-owned by share-holders).
+The product can be reproduced in photographs and prints (just like traditional paintings like the Mona Lisa can ), but there is only one NFT (like having the only actual Mona Lisa painting locked in your garage).
+Ownership of an NFT is protected by a securely digitized certification of authenticity that is tracked The NFT acts as a one-of-a-kind asset that can be bought and sold on secondary markets.
+Selling an NFT means you are selling the ownership of the artwork, not the artwork itself.

-Here's a little history to help understand these NFT mushrooms.
-The first NFT entered the scene in 2014 with Kevin McCoy's "Quantum", a pixelated image of a hexagon, that changed form and colour as the image pulsed.
+How did NFTs come to such commercial success?
+A little history helps us understand these NFT mushrooms.
+Financial engineering of cryptocurrency has a role.
+The first NFT entered the scene in 2014 with Kevin McCoy's "Quantum", a pixelated image of a hexagon, that changed form and colour as the image pulsed onscreen.
 With the advent of crypto-currency marketing of NFT in 2017, a series of "CryptoPunks", or simple digital characters, were designed by Watkinson and Hall.
 Initially free, they now sell for thousands.
 These rather unsophisticated works had a big impact in the NFT market.
-By 2021 NFTs gained world attention when Everyday by digital artist, Mike Winkelmann (known as Beeple) sold at auction for nearly 70 million.
+When blue-chip art auction houses and galleries ventured into this new marketplace, NFTs exploded into the highpend market.
+By 2021, NFTs gained world attention when Everyday by digital artist, Mike Winkelmann (known as Beeple) was sold at auction for nearly 70 million.

-I'm more focused on the art than the marketplace.
+I'm more interested in the art than the marketplace.
 But if you're curious, anyone can create or collect works in the NFT arena with a digital wallet, cryptocurrency, and a fee paid for processing your digital artwork on any NFT platform.
 After purchase, these works can be sold and resold on secondary markets using cryptocurrency.
 Remember though, intellectual property copyright belongs to the creator, not the buyer.
 This means that if you think of making an NFT of someone else's work, ensure you have permission first.
-And if you bought it, just as with any artwork, you may own this unique painting of Mona Lisa, but the idea/vision/actual design of the Mona Lisa is the intellectual property of the artist-creator.
+And if you bought an NFT, just as with any artwork, the actual Mona Lisa is the intellectual property of the artist-creator.

 Comments